kubernetes-sigs/prow/site/content/en/docs/gerrit.md

 #### Gerrit Labels

-Prow adds the following [Labels] to Gerrit Presubmits that can be accessed in the container by leveraging the [Downward Api].
+Prow adds the following [Labels](https://github.com/kubernetes/test-infra/tree/master/prow/gerrit/client/client.go) to Gerrit Presubmits that can be accessed in the container by leveraging the [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/).

 - "prow.k8s.io/gerrit-revision": SHA of current patchset from a gerrit change
 - "prow.k8s.io/gerrit-patchset": Numeric ID of the current patchset